Zoë Buckman: Mostly It's Just Uncomfortable

 Mostly It’s Just Uncomfortable is Buckman's response to the political controversy surrounding Planned Parenthood in the United States.
 The body of work includes gynecological and boxing imagery and objects.

 Two of the neon works from the series, Champion and Champ have been featured in the inaugural exhibition of For Freedoms, an artist-run Super PAC, at Jack Shainman Gallery and Rock The Vote's Truth to Power exhibition at the 2016 Democratic National Convention (DNC) in Philadelphia.

 Let Her Rave

 Let Her Rave is a response to a line in Keats’ poem Ode on Melancholy.
 The work in this series is about the society’s control of women and their bodies through patriarchal constructs.
 Though she has been a long time Keats’ admirer, the artist was unable to resolve the line ‘Or if thy mistress some rich anger shows / Imprison her soft hand, and let her rave.’

-Sculptures of boxing gloves trimmed with vintage wedding dresses that hang from the ceiling as well as a powerful neon adorned with wedding veils explore the complex aggressions that women face each day and the idea that they must fight in response.
+Sculptures of boxing gloves trimmed with vintage wedding dresses that hang from the ceiling as well as a neon adorned with wedding veils explore the aggressions that women face each day and the idea that they must fight in response.
 Further in terms of matrimony they suggest the weight, strength, and delicacy of marriage and its impact on womanhood.